-- The total carbon stock in UK forests has increased from 1990 to 2010 and is projected to increase further by 2015. - The annual rate of accumulation of carbon in UK forests is forecast to peak around 2030 and is expected to fall steadily afterwards. - A total of 201 projects were registered under the Woodland Carbon Code at 30 June 2014, covering an area of 15.4 thousand hectares of woodland and projected to sequester 5.7 million tonnes of carbon dioxide. - 80% of the UK public agrees with the statement "trees are good because they remove carbon dioxide from the atmosphere and store it in wood".
+- The total carbon stock in UK forests is estimated to have increased between 1990 and 2015. - The annual rate of accumulation of carbon in UK forests is forecast to peak around 2030 and is expected to fall steadily afterwards. - A total of 204 projects were registered under the Woodland Carbon Code at 30 June 2015, covering an area of 15.4 thousand hectares of woodland and projected to sequester 5.7 million tonnes of carbon dioxide. - 73% of the UK public agrees with the statement "trees are good because they remove carbon dioxide from the atmosphere and store it in wood".